alicata/CPUControlNet/README.md

 # CPUControlNet
 A modifed fork of ControlNet that works in CPU with no NVIDIA GPU dependency.
 Useful for hacking, testing, experimenting on laptop with tools complementary to a GPU implmentation.

 Why?
-Sometimes experiment are more convinent on laptop, but what to do when GPU VRAM is only 4GB or less and the model requires a 8GB VRAM GPU?
+Sometimes experiments are more convenient on laptop, but many laptops available GPU VRAM is only 4GB or less and the model requires a 8GB VRAM GPU.
+The port allowed using host memory instead, and load the weights fully in a modest laptop.

 Orignal GPU ControlNet below.